7 ways your friends are good for your health

 Friendship health benefit 4: Sports

-If you’re fed up of being accused of playing too much soccer, we’ve got a fail-proof argument that will stop you from getting hassled about you passion: playing soccer increases your libido.
+If you’re fed up of being accused of playing too much football, we’ve got a fail-proof argument that will stop you from getting hassled about you passion: playing football increases your libido.
 The beautiful game is said to boost testosterone and levels of this hormone is found to be highest if you are playing at home.
 So, the next time you consider ditching your team for a date with your girlfriend, remind yourself that playing will do you and your libido a favour.

 Friendship health benefit 5: Heart